Our trained volunteers support children in state primary schools who are struggling with maths. Our focus is children in Years 2 and 3.

 If you are interested in becoming a Number Sense school, please have a look at our FAQs below, and then contact us, and we can discuss or send you more information as appropriate.

 We work with children in school Years 2 and 3 since our initial research – and continuing feedback from our partner schools – indicates that there is already a strong need for help in maths at this age.
 By specialising, we can deliver better support.

 The teachers select children who are keeping up in other subjects but are struggling with maths.
 These are the most likely to benefit from the intervention.

 Exact times depend on the school and on the volunteer, but will be at some point during the school day.

 In the first year of our pilot, one school has asked us to take children out of morning maths class so that they do not miss out on other subjects, while another has asked for the sessions to start immediately after lunch so that children do not miss the core subjects.
-Other schools have been more flexible, but generally want volunteers to commit to the same time each week.
+Other schools have been more flexible, but all schools generally want volunteers to commit to the same time each week.

 We will do our best to twin ‘morning only’ volunteers with ‘morning’ schools and ‘afternoon only’ volunteers with ‘afternoon’ schools, but the feasibility of this will depend on how supply and demand works out over the pilot and beyond.
 If schools are able to be flexible on timing, this may make it easier to supply volunteers.

 The sessions always take place in school although the actual location will depend on the particular school.
 This might be in the library, the dining room, or perhaps in a corridor area.

 The volunteer fetches the child from the classroom at the start of each session and accompanies them back to the classroom afterwards.